metabase/metabase/docs/administration-guide/06-configuration-settings.md

 ### Anonymous Tracking
 This option turns determines whether or not you allow anonymous data about your usage of Metabase to be sent back to us to help us improve the product. *Your database’s data is never tracked or sent*.

+---
+## Next: Setting up Slack
+If you want to use Slack to enhance the Metabase experience then lets do that now.
+Let’s learn [how to setup Slack](07-setting-up-slack.md).